Farm and Land Conditions

 Elaine's presentation also explains why it is important to practice managed grazing; to provide sufficient time to enable the plant to restore its nutrient cycle and keep the animals from over-gazing or killing it.
 If this nutrient-gathering capacity is stressed, you remove the mechanism by which the plants obtain water out of the depth of the soil, which is an essential function during drought.

-In this video, Elaine explains how easy it is to purchase a microscope with a camera, then take her online microscope course, and in 24 hours you start to assess your own compost, if you wish to take it to that level.
+In this video, Elaine explains how easy it is to purchase a microscope with a camera, then take her online microscope course, and in 24 hours you can start to assess your own compost, if you wish to take it to that level.
 This is her American website: www.soilfoodweb.com with her online workshops that can be purchased.

 Soil FoodWeb Institute is now part of an international group, visit the Australian site here: www.soilfoodweb.com.au.
 Books, audio and DVD's on how to make your own compost tea and also the microscopes are for sale via the Australian online store.
 They also provide workshops in Australia and a soil testing service.